 Online Medical Student Wellness and Burnout Resources: Published by the University of Nevada, Reno’s School of Medicine, this guide looks at how healthcare students can move through their online program without extra stress and anxiety.

-Online Resources for Healthcare Students: Ameritech College of Healthcare lists several solid resources and study tools for online students in healthcare.
+7 Online Resources for Healthcare Students: This Joyce University of Nursing and Health Sciences article lists several solid resources and study tools for online students in healthcare.

 Transitioning to Online School: A Guide for Healthcare Students: Our guide looks at what you can expect from online training in healthcare and how to make a successful transition.